AmIACatPurr/HTB-CTF/writeups/fluffy/README.md

 ```

-One thing that immediately stands out is an exceptionally juicy and non-“classic” share: “IT”, for which we even have write permissions in addition to read access!
+One thing that immediately stands out is a non-“classic” share: “IT”, for which we even have write permissions in addition to read access

-Let's dive into it!
+Let's see what's in there

 ---

 ## IT
-We proceed by accessing the IT folder, continuing with a manual exploration in search of what interests us: we absolutely need to find an entry point, a flaw, or a vulnerability…

 ```bash
 ┌─[eu-dedivip-1]─[10.10.14.98]─[justdave@htb-pzeors8as1]─[~]